apache/directory-fortress-core/README-TEN-MINUTE-GUIDE.md

 -------------------------------------------------------------------------------
 ## Prerequisites

-Minimum hardware requirements:
- * 2 Cores
- * 4GB RAM

 Minimum software requirements:
- * Java SDK 8
+ * Java SDK >= 8
- * Apache Maven3++
+ * Apache Maven >= 3
  * git

 Everything else covered in steps that follow.
-Tested on Debian & Centos systems.
+Tested on Debian & RHEL systems.

 -------------------------------------------------------------------------------
 ## Instructions for downloading app and generating the install doc: